Share on social media

-A subtle twist on the classic good cop/bad cop routine, Minx pivots around an aspiring writer and her bad cop unkempt publisher.
+A subtle twist on the classic good cop/bad cop routine, Minx pivots around an earnest aspiring writer and her unsavory, swashbuckling publisher.
 Both are looking to find some middle ground as they create an erotic magazine solely marketed for women’s pleasure.

 The series was created and written by Ellen Rapoport (Clifford the Big Red Dog) and executive produced by Paul Feig (Bridesmaids, The Heat).
 It stars Ophelia Lovibond (Guardians of the Galaxy) and Jake Johnson (Jurassic World, New Girl).

 You know those kinds of shows where you watch just one episode and you’re suddenly all in?
 Like, you went into it thinking it would be okay, not too great, maybe even average?
 Then you realize that it’s 100 percent up your alley.
 Well, that’s what HBO Max’s Minx was for me.
 The series, about a youthful whipper snapper pioneering the country’s first women’s erotic magazine, is a recipe for perfection: feminism, a scruffy Jake Johnson in ’70s attire and a bumpin’ soundtrack.